Medical questions & health advice by board certified doctors

-"Do guitarists get tennis elbow?
+"Do guitarists get tennis elbow?"

 I practice about 4 hours a day.
 It sometimes starts hurting and doesn't stop for a day.
 Should I see a therapist?

 There are many incidents of lateral epicondylitis in guitar players.
 The main symptoms of lateral epicondylitis include pain on the outside edge of the elbow, especially while extending the hand at the wrist.
 If you think you have lateral epicondylitis, you should see your primary care doctor.
 They will be able to confirm the diagnosis with a physical examination or suggest alternative diagnoses.
 If it turns out to be lateral epicondylitis, then the mainstay of treatment is resting the arm and avoiding repetitive motions (such as guitar playing for a while).
 Regularly taking anti inflammatory medications like naprosyn or ibuprofen can also help.
 Then, when symptoms are better, gradually and slowly ramping up physical activity decreases the risk that the symptoms will come back.
 If these basic measures do not help, there are other options, including physical therapy and the injection of medications directly into the area.
 Again, please discuss with your doctor for more information.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.